lukaszlenart/struts-mini-book/manuscript/3_basic-configuration.md

 </struts>
 ```

-As you see you can also specify a default value in case if the variable is missing.
-In this case `devMode` will be set to `false` when there is no `DEV_MODE` environment variable defined.
+As you see, you can also specify a default value in case when the variable is missing.
+In this case the `devMode` constant will be set to `false` when there is no `DEV_MODE` environment variable defined.

-You can also define your own constants and inject them into your actions but this an advance topic that I will explore in my next book.
+You can also define your own constants and inject them into your actions, but this an advance topic that I will explore in my next book.

 ### bean